• Home

 If AI sweeps through the economy so quickly that workers can’t adapt to new roles in time, Dimon suggested the public sector and private sector have roles to play.

 “We—government and we the companies, society—should look at how do we phase it in a way that we don’t damage a lot of people,” he explained.
 “We should have done a little bit more on trade assistance years ago when you had a town that got damaged by the closure of a plant.
-And that you can do: you can retrain people, relocate people, income assistance, early retirement.”
+And that you can do: You can retrain people, relocate people, income assistance, early retirement.”

 Meanwhile, AI is also creating jobs in the near term as new infrastructure requires more construction and fiber optics, he pointed out.

-And at the Fortune Most Powerful Women Summit in October, he said governments and companies must plan for an AI future to avoid a social backlash.
+And at the Fortune Most Powerful Women Summit in October, he said governments and companies must plan for an AI future to avoid social backlash.

 “It will eliminate jobs.
 People should stop sticking their heads in the sand,” he warned.